Reejig Blog

 Turning experimentation into value requires method, structure, and discipline.

-Organizations that begin with the science of work itself will be able to experiment faster, measure impact earlier, and scale AI responsibly.
+Organizations that begin with the science of work itself experiment faster.
+They measure impact earlier.
+They scale AI responsibly.

-Those that skip that step will continue chasing the illusion that deploying AI tools alone will transform the enterprise.
+Those that skip that step will continue chasing the illusion.
+Deploying AI systems alone will not transform the enterprise.